Israel's Gantz: military man on a mission to beat Netanyahu

 Gantz is liberal on social issues related to religion and state, favouring the introduction of civil marriage.

-After gaffes on live television appearances earlier in the campaign, Gantz has been less visible lately, and some say not visible enough.
+After gaffes on live TV appearances earlier in the campaign, Gantz has been less visible lately, and some say not visible enough.

 © 2019 AFP